danwerner21/6x0x-DOS65/README.md

 >003A 04
 ```
 at the monitor prompt, then you can continue to interact with the 6x0x system using a terminal program on your PC attached to the 6x0x SBC on the Primary serial port using either:
 * P25, TTL levels serial, pin 1 = lower left, above pin 16 of left MAX232
 * P31, RS232 levels serial, pin 1 = lower left, above pin 9 of left MAX232

 #### Clear the Boot Device
 DOS/65 is a bit sensitive to garbage that is in the boot and directory areas of it's storage devices.
 Therefore it is important to have a way to clear these areas.
 The CLRDIR program included in this repo provides a program to accomplish this task.

+You can skip this step (and all of the OS load steps) if you imaged your media with one of the predefined images that are included in the BIN folders.
+If you use a disk image, just type "B <ENTER>" at the prompt to boot your system.

 To load the clrdir program into RAM, type:
 ```